devopswe/devopswe/README.md

 # .code
 <p align="center">
   <samp>
-    I harness the power of GitHub for my personal adventures in coding, sharing tidbits of wisdom, <br>
-    and exploring new horizons of technology.
-While GitLab and various private Git systems serve <br>
-    as primarily at work, GitHub is my playground for innovation and sharing.
+    For my personal coding projects, I turn to GitHub to share and explore new stuff. <br>
+    Primarily, I use private git systems for business.
   </samp>
 </p>